s33d1ing/GetOptions/README.md

         Options which require an argument should be followed by an equal sign ("=").
         Options which accept an optional argument should be followed by two equal signs ("==").

+    LongOptionsOnly
+        Allow "-" as well as "--" to indicate a long option.

+        If an option that starts with "-" (not "--") doesn't match a long option, but does match a short option, it is parsed as a short option instead.

 Source: https://github.com/lukesampson/scoop/blob/master/lib/getopt.ps1
 Origin: http://hg.python.org/cpython/file/2.7/Lib/getopt.py